Metric monads: More about metric monads

 \begin{propo}[\cite{Po}] Let $\cv$ be locally $\lambda$-presentable as a closed category.
 Then $\Mon(\cv)$ is locally $\lambda$-presentable and $V$ is monadic. \end{propo} Following \ref{monoid}, the corresponding monad preserves sifted colimits.

 \begin{exam} { \em (1) Let $\Norm$ be the category of generalized normed spaces (i.e., norm $\infty$ is allowed) and linear maps of norm $\leq 1$.
-Analogously as in \cite{R1} 2.2, we show that the forgetful functor $V:\Norm\to\Met$ is monadic.
+Analogously as in \cite[Theorem 2.2]{R1}, we show that the forgetful functor $V:\Norm\to\Met$ is monadic.
 In fact, normed spaces are monoids in $\Met$ equipped with unary operations $c\cdot-$, for $|c|\leq 1$, satisfying the appropriate axioms.
 The reason is that $+:VA\otimes VA\to VA$ and $c\cdot-:VA\to VA$ are nonexpanding.
 It does not seem that $\Norm$ can be given by an equational theory over $\Met$.

-(2) Let $\Ban$ be the category of Banach spaces and linear maps of norm $\leq 1$.
+(2) Let $\Ban$ be the category of (complex) Banach spaces and linear maps of norm $\leq 1$.
 Following \cite{R1}, the unit ball functor $U:\Ban\to\Met$ is monadic.
-Since $U$ is an enriched functor, we get an $\aleph_1$-enriched monad on $\Met$ (see \cite{R1} 4.2(3)).
-The left adjoint $F:\Met\to\Ban$ sends $1$ to $\Bbb C$.
+Since $U$ is an enriched functor, we get an $\aleph_1$-enriched monad on $\Met$ (see \cite[Remark 4.2(3)]{R1}).
+The left adjoint $F:\Met\to\Ban$ sends $1$ to the Banach space $\Bbb C$ of complex numbers.
 Since

-is an $\eps$-pushout for every $\eps>0$ and $\eps$-pushouts are weighted colimits (see \cite{AR1} 4.1), $F2_\eps$ is an $\eps$-pushout
+is an $\eps$-pushout for every $\eps>0$ and $\eps$-pushouts are weighted colimits (see \cite[Examples 4.1]{AR1}), $F2_\eps$ is an $\eps$-pushout

 in $\Ban$.
-These $\eps$-pushouts are described in \cite{DR} 6.5. } \end{exam}
+These $\eps$-pushouts are described in \cite[Lemma 6.5]{DR}. } \end{exam}

 \begin{rem} { \em Following \cite{Re}, every monad given by an operad on $\Met$ preserves sifted colimits.
 This captures both monoids and generalized normed spaces. } \end{rem}